 Pest Problems, Care for Landscape Roses

 Wear gloves as protection against the bush's thorns.
-Personally, since I have mine growing in mixed beds with other plants, I prune them whenever their thorns make it uncomfortable for me to access and care for the plants around them.
+Personally, since we have ours growing in mixed beds with other plants, we prune them whenever their thorns make it uncomfortable for us to access and care for the plants around them.

 Deadheading is not necessary for reblooming.
 The old flowers drop off and disappear.

 Some growers report that Candy Oh requires quite a bit of water.
-I have not found this to be the case, but those who live to the south of me (I am in New England, U.S.) may need to irrigate more regularly.
-As with roses generally speaking, watering at the base of the plant is preferred over watering from above; the latter moistens the foliage, which can invite diseases such as powdery mildew.
-It is also best to water in the morning, so that the area has all day to dry out (rather than providing the wet conditions overnight that fungus craves).
+We have not found this to be the case, but those who live to the south of us (in New England, U.S.) may need to irrigate more regularly.
+As with roses, generally speaking, watering at the base of the plant is preferred overwatering from above; the latter moistens the foliage, which can invite diseases such as powdery mildew.
+It is also best to water in the morning so that the area has all day to dry out (rather than providing the wet conditions overnight that fungus craves).

 These roses are considered resistant to, but not immune from many diseases, including mildews, rust and leaf spot.
 Make sure there is enough space between the bushes and other plants to promote good air circulation, thereby increasing your chances of avoiding such diseases.

-I have had to spray neem oil on these landscape shrubs to wipe out aphids.
-But the health of my Candy Oh roses did not seem to suffer from the aphid infestations as much as some plants do.
+We have had to spray neem oil on these landscape shrubs to wipe out aphids.
+But the health of our Candy Oh roses did not seem to suffer from the aphid infestations as much as some plants do.
 Missouri Botanical Garden lists the following as additional pests that can attack landscape roses, generally speaking:

 - Spider mites